kimroen/ember-cli-autoprefixer/README.md

 ```

 This would prefix styles as required by the two latest version of ios, and disable the cascade (see below).
-The default value for `browsers` are `['> 1%', 'last 2 versions', 'Firefox ESR', 'Opera 12.1']`.

 You can disable autoprefixer by passing in `enabled: false`.

 Other options would also go here along with `browsers`.

-You can read more about this setting and others [over on the autoprefixer page](https://github.com/postcss/autoprefixer#options).
+You can read more about these settings and others [over on the autoprefixer page](https://github.com/postcss/autoprefixer#options).

 ## References
 - [Autoprefixer](https://github.com/postcss/autoprefixer)